leblancd/kube-v6/README.md

 Take note of this command, as you will need it for the next step.

 ## Run kubeadm join on all minions
 To join each of your minions to the cluster, run the 'kubeadm join ...' command that you saw in the output of 'kubeadm init ...' (from the previous step) on each minion.
-This command should complete almost immediately, and last line of output should show:
+This command should complete almost immediately, and you should see the following at the end of the command output:
 ```
+Node join complete:
+* Certificate signing request sent to master and response
+  received.
+* Kubelet informed of new secure connection details.

+Run 'kubectl get nodes' on the master to see this machine join.
 ```

 ## Run 'kubectl get nodes' on the master